WHY SHOULD I CONSIDER CHRISTIAN EDUCATION?

 Association of Classical Christian Schools

-Cornerstone Classical School is proud to be a member of the Association of Classical Christian Schools (ACCS) and part of an eduction tradition so steeped in history and growing across the country today.
+Cornerstone Christian School is proud to be a member of the Association of Classical Christian Schools (ACCS) and part of an eduction tradition so steeped in history and growing across the country today.

 ACCS is organized for the mission of promoting, establishing, and equipping member schools committed to a classical approach to education in the light of a Christian worldview grounded in the Old and New Testament Scriptures, commonly known as the Bible.
 This mission shall be accomplished through national and regional conferences, publication and distribution of books, bulletins and newsletters, consulting services, accreditation, testing, and any other necessary, proper, and lawful means.